 The supplements below generally been found to be safe and beneficial for patients taking aromatase inhibitors:

 Please consult your oncology team for advice concerning your situation and dosages.
-It might make sense to be tested for deficiency in vitamin D and plan for follow up tests to determine if your reading has reached a desirable level.
+It might make sense to be tested for vitamin D deficiency and plan for follow-up testing to determine if your reading has reached a desirable level.

 Supplements to avoid while on aromatase inhibitors